-Flowering plants also called angiosperms, use a sexual mode of reproduction.
-Reproduction in plants mainly revolves around the flower, which has both the male and the female gametes.
-All the parts of a flower aid in the process of reproduction, although some of them are sterile.
+Flowering plants, also called angiosperms, use a sexual mode of reproduction.
+Reproduction in plants, mainly revolves around the flower, which has both the male and the female gametes.
+All parts of a flower aid in the process of reproduction, although some of them are sterile.
 Therefore, to understand the process of reproduction in flowering plants, we need to look at the different parts of the flower and their functions.

 Structure of flower

 Calyx: It is the outermost whorl of a flower.
-It comprises of units called sepals.
-In the bud stage calyx, encloses the rest of the flower.
-They are usually green in color in some cases they may be a color like petals.
-This condition of Calyx is termed as petaloid.
+It comprises units called sepals.
+In the bud stage, calyx encloses the rest of the flower.
+They usually exhibit green colouration, at some other instances, they may be a colour like petals.
+This state of Calyx is termed as petaloid.
 Calyx can either be prominent or absent.

-Corolla: It consists of a many numbers of petals and it is the second whorl of the flower.
+Corolla: It consists of many numbers of petals and it is the second whorl of the flower.
 These petals are sometimes fragrant.
-They are colored, thin and soft that would help in the process of pollination as they would attract animals and insects.
+They are coloured, thin and soft that would help in the process of pollination as they would attract animals and insects.

-Androecium: It is the male reproductive organ consisting of stamens and it is the third whorl.
-Each stamen comprises of two parts namely anther and filament.
-The filament supports anther at its tip.
+It is the male reproductive part of a flower, comprising stamens and it is the third whorl.
+Each stamen comprises two parts, namely, anther and filament.
+The tip of the anther is supported by the filament.
 Here pollens are produced by meiosis and disappear eventually.

 - Anther: This is a four-lobed sac-like structure responsible for pollen formation.

-Gynoecium: It is the female reproductive organ and the last whorl of the flower.
-It is composed of carpels and it occupies the central position of the thalamus.
-The stigma, style, and ovary form the components of the carpels.
-Ovary produces ovules internally.
+It is the female reproductive organ and the last whorl of the flower.
+It is composed of pistil and occupies the central position of the thalamus.
+The stigma, style, and ovary are the components of the pistil.
+The ovary produces ovules internally.
 Through meiosis, ovules produce megaspores which in turn develops into female gametophytes.
-As a result egg cells are produced.
+As a result, egg cells are produced.

 - Ovary: The ovary is a chamber where ovules (eggs) are stored, waiting for fertilization.